Priyabug/Setting-Up-a-Traffic-Control-Device-in-a-Network-Environment/README.md

-<h1>Implementation of packet sniffing and spoofing in software</h1>
+<h1>Implementation and setting up a single firewall on a network</h1>